Up to £2,250 per trainee to cover customs declaration courses

 However, funds are limited so companies that wish to learn how to trade internationally need to be agile right now as we are coming out of lockdown.

-There are approximately 150 days left before final Brexit, funding is limited, time is limited, there is no time to prevaricate.
+The countdown to final Brexit is on, funding is limited, time is limited, there is no time to prevaricate.

 International Trade Matters can: